fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/extensions.md

 A number of rules are established in order to ensure that extensions are not developed as a replacement of FIXM Core or a subset thereof.

 The requirements on FIXM extensions are provided below.
-They are equally applicable to verified and non-verified extensions, but are enforceable only for verified extension.
-Non-verified extensions satisfying the requirements below will be recognised as a valid usage of the FIXM extension mechanism.

 -----